Updated 14th April 2022

 • strawberries

-If you’re going for canned fruit, make sure you choose the low-sugar varieties.
+If you’re going for canned fruit, make sure you choose a low-sugar option.

 3. Dairy